logo

 Hey folks, Valkor here.
-I’m the kinda guy who will watch almost anything.
-I stress the term “almost” because there are some things I will never sit through.
-For example: Surgeries, scat, or real beheadings.
+I'm the kinda guy who will watch almost anything - and I must stress the term "almost" because there are some things I will never sit through.
+For example surgeries, scat, or real beheadings.
 That shit freaks me out.
 But horror, as in the fantasy kind, the kind you find in books, movies, and video games?
-Well I’m all in and I’ll try out a new horror flick just to see if it will scare the bajeebies out of me.
-While at work a friend passed along a film, I was told I would enjoy called “Devon’s Ghost”, while I didn’t find it at all scary, actually I didn’t find it all that good either, there was just enough cheesy goodness embedded in this film that I sat through the whole thing and only with a group of friends will I ever sit through it again.
+I'm all in and I'll try out a new horror flick just to see if it will scare the bajeebies out of me, any day of the week.
+While at work a friend passed along a film, I was told I would enjoy called "Devon's Ghost".
+And while I didn't find it at all scary, I did find it to be somewhat decent as there was enough cheesy goodness embedded in the film that I sat through it in its entirety.
+And only with a crazy group of friends will I ever sit through it again.
 Read on.

 Devon's Ghost